ibm-cloud-docs/cis/getting-started-new.md

 Follow these high-level steps to get started with CIS:

+Updates to your DNS delegation, name servers, or CNAME records can take up to 24–48 hours to propagate globally.
+{: attention}

 1. [Create a CIS instance](/docs/cis?topic=cis-create-cis-instance) in your IBM Cloud account.
 The CIS instance acts as the central place to manage your domain's security, DNS, and performance settings.
 1. Add your domain to your CIS instance.
 CIS supports multiple ways to onboard a domain, depending on your DNS setup needs.
 Choose the method that best fits your setup: